111 South Wacker Drive: Original design

 The original design called for a more extreme building.
 This 35 story, 638 foot (194 m) tower utilizes many of the existing caissons of the former U.S. Gypsum Building.
 The bulk of the building would be supported by a 120-foot (37 m) base and 20 large diagonal braces connected from the corners of the base to the bottom of the office structure.
 The effect would have been a nearly symmetrical shape and a building that seemingly looked unstable.

 The minimalistic lobby would have been enclosed in glass and left space for an exterior plaza with artwork.

 The plan was eventually abandoned with the current design chosen instead.

 Tenants

 Tenants in the building include Deloitte, RR Donnelley, Harbor Funds, Wells Fargo Capital Finance, Bloomberg, Grippo & Elden LLC, Houlihan Lokey, and Locke Lord LLP.

-Shelbourne Development, the firm behind the Chicago Spire, had 6,700 sqft of office space on the 50th floor but vacated their offices in 2010 due to a dispute over $27,600 in unpaid rent.
+Shelbourne Development, the firm behind the Chicago Spire, had 6,700 ft2 of office space on the 50th floor but vacated their offices in 2010 due to a dispute over $27,600 in unpaid rent.